 This isn’t our first time talking about Enterprise service bus (ESB) and SOA we have two previous blogs about it that you can read here, and here, in which we go over the basics of these two architectures.

-However, today we are going to take a look at them both and understand what are the differences between a service-oriented and an enterprise service architecture, and which one is the best one for your own business.
+However, today we are going to take a look at them both and understand what are the differences between service-oriented and ESB software, and which one is the best one for your own business.

 Let’s start by defining what these architectures are.
-For starters, an Enterprise Service Bus is simply a software architecture integrated by a numerous set of rules and principles that can integrate a series of different applications in a single infrastructure.
+What is ESB?
+For starters, an Enterprise Service Bus (ESB platform) is simply a software architecture integrated by a numerous set of rules and principles that can integrate a series of different applications in a single infrastructure.

 An ESB is a bus-like architecture through which software developers can integrate different applications and enable communication between them.
 This way, the software apps communicate or “talk” to the bus.